EDePasquale/DoubletDecon/README.md

 See our [bioRxiv](https://www.biorxiv.org/content/early/2018/07/08/364810) for more information on DoubletDecon.

+# Updates - Version 1.1.0 : March 26th, 2019 #
+ * NEW!
+DoubletDecon UI available in the GitHub repository (requires R3.5.0 or later and RStudio with 'shiny' package installed)
+ * NEW!
+Improved Rescue step, Pseudo_Marker_Finder, now uses parallel processing and data chunking to improve speed and memory efficency.
+Results remain the same with the exception of no longer saving p-values (future release)
+ * Remove downsample and sample_num
+ * Upped num_doubs default value to 100 (from 30)
+ * Require 'tidyr', 'R.utils', 'forrach', 'doParallel', 'stringr'.
+No longer require 'hopach'
+ * Changed log_name_file to the value for filename, for compatibility with Windows operating systems
+ * Automatically write processed data and groups files from Clean_Up_Data (even if write=FALSE) for use with new Rescue step (Pseudo_Marker_Finder)
+ * Finalize switch to more granular doublet calls in the case of no Rescue step
+ * Change name of cluster merging plot to "Cluster Merge" (from "Blacklist")
+ * Fixed bug in Remove step when number of clusters equals 2 (Euclidean distance is used in the place of Pearson correlation)

 # Updates - Version 1.0.2 : January 9th, 2019 #
  * General bug fixes affecting final groups file and final expression file output.
  * Added user option to specify minimum number of unique genes to Rescue a putative doublet cluster (previously set at 4).